There’s no doubt that water is the healthiest liquid that we can put inside our body.

 Just make sure to go organic as much as possible and thoroughly wash fruit you’re infusing to prevent potential contamination.

-Also remove the skin off citrus fruits like lemon as these tend to be bitter in nature.
+Also, remove the skin of citrus fruits like lemon as these tend to be bitter.

 3. Have a bottle nearby at all times